matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 - From a survey image taken at a long dwell time locate all of the particles in the field of view using a peak-finding or similar approach
 - For some of the detected particles run a detailed STEM scan of each and display the high-resolution images on the same figure
 - For each high-resolution image segment the particle from the background and measure its properties (e.g. diameter, circumference, area, circularity).
 Try to express the measurements in *nanometres* rather than pixels based on the information you have about each scan.
+(Hint, take a look at [`skimage.measure.regionprops`](https://scikit-image.org/docs/stable/api/skimage.measure.html#skimage.measure.regionprops)).
 - Plot the distributions of the above values as histograms.

 ### 2 - Estimate the drift and correct an image stack